 In 2009, I volunteered in coastal Oaxaca in Mexico, working with the monitoring and protection of sea turtles and crocodiles.
 I lived for several weeks with indigenous communities and participated in many different ways with wildlife conservation projects.
 That experience made me decide to dedicate my future career to animal ecology and to try to link scientific research with wildlife management.
 After this, I have remained linked to the non-profit world by helping with local bird monitoring stations in Valencia.

 In April 2011, I was awarded a Japanese Government Scholarship for Graduate Studies, which enabled me to complete my Ph.D. and to continue my research on animal ecology for the last years.
 During my doctoral years I studied habitat selection of herons and egrets in Ibaraki, Japan.
 I used advanced classificatory algorithms to analyze habitat preferences and create predictive distribution models and to research how changes in landscapes can affect the distribution of species that live in human-influenced regions.
 In March 2015 I received the Biological Sciences’ Chair Award of the University of Tsukuba for my doctoral thesis.

 I spend my free time bird watching, hiking, taking pictures or reading.
-I also practise sports regularly and I love martial arts, which recently drove me to get my black belt in kyokushin karate.
+I also practise sports regularly and I love martial arts, which drove me to get my black belt in kyokushin karate in Japan.